Horlarwumhe/glass/docs/glass.rst

 :meth:`~glass.response.BaseResponse.delete_cookie` accepts keywords as ``set_cookie``

+.. _using-session:

 Session
 ---------
 The session object allows you to store information about a request.
 The data store in session are different for different requests.
+Only JSON serializable object can be stored in the session.

 To use session, you need to set app secret_key.